John Pakington, 1st Baron Hampton: Background and education

 Pakington was born John Somerset Russell, the son of William Russell (1750–1812) and Elizabeth Pakington, sister and heiress of Sir John Pakington, 8th Baronet.
 His birthplace was Slaughter's Court, Powick, Worcestershire.
 His father was a barrister and magistrate, the son of a surgeon of Worcester of the same name, and first cousin of William Oldnall Russell, and had first been married to Mary Cocks, with whom he had a daughter, Mary.

-He was left an orphan when his mother died in 1813: his half-sister Mary had married in 1806 the Rev. Henry Barry Domvile, and Domvile from 1811 had the living near Powick of Leigh with Bransford.
-John was educated at Eton College and matriculated at Oriel College, Oxford in 1818.
+Pakington was left an orphan when his mother died in 1813: his half-sister Mary had married the Rev. Henry Barry Domvile in 1806 and, from 1811, Domvile had the living near Powick of Leigh with Bransford.
+Pakington was educated at Eton College and matriculated at Oriel College, Oxford in 1818.

-A second son, John became the heir when his elder brother William Herbert Russell died in 1819, and he left Oxford without a degree.
-In 1827 he fought a duel over a matter concerning the Worcestershire Hunt.
+Although a second son, John became the heir when his elder brother William Herbert Russell died in 1819, and he left Oxford without a degree.
+In 1827, he fought a duel over a matter concerning the Worcestershire Hunt.
 It took place at Kempsey, when he and John Parker, Master of the Hunt, fired at each other without injury.

-Russell assumed in 1831 by royal licence the surname of Pakington in lieu of his paternal surname, having inherited in 1830 the estates of his maternal uncle, Sir John Pakington, which he held jointly with the baronet's younger sister, Ann Pakington.
+In 1831, by royal licence, Russell assumed the surname of Pakington in lieu of his paternal surname, having inherited the estates of his maternal uncle, Sir John Pakington, in 1830.
+He held them jointly with the baronet's younger sister, Ann Pakington.
 The estate included Westwood House, Worcestershire, and Pakington moved there with his first wife, Mary, in 1832.